Tagging Soups, Yogurts, Parfaits & Pudding

 • If the tag has the potential to be microwaved, use a microwave-safe tag

-Because most yogurts use a foil lid, it's generally recommended to use a Metal flag tag.
+Yogurts, parfaits & pudding are typically liquid-y and come with an aluminum lid to keep the product fresh.
+Because of that, it's recommended to use a Metal-safe tag (AKA a flag tag).
 Let's take a look at the anatomy of the Flag Tag first.
 You will see the Drink Tag and Metal-Safe tag in the dashboard when ordering tags.
 These are the same tag type.
 We call it the Flag Tag.

 If you are curious how to tag other snack products, click here.